Jeofferson/UPang-flutter-101/README.md

-# PHINMA-UPang Dagupan City - Flutter 101 : Rock, Papers, and Scissors
+# PD Meet up 12: Flutter 101 - Rock, Papers, and Scissors game.

-Demo project for the students of PHINMA - University of Pangsainan, Dagupan City, Pangasinan
+Demo project for the students of PHINMA - University of Pangasinan, Dagupan City, Pangasinan

 ## Prerequisites
 - [Flutter](https://flutter.dev/) - Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.